github/docs/content/osmand/widgets/info-widgets.md

 Collapse – allows user to see altitude widget on the map and hide it when it is not used OsmAnd takes Battery level from a device.

-User could find Battery level widget in Configure screen menu
+Battery level widget can be found in Configure screen menu

 ## GPS Info (Android)
 GPS info widget shows number of satellites. <!--You can click to this widget for adding GPS - applications.-->